2KAX/TimeTravel/docs/scripts.md

 - TeleportReticleOffset : Is the reticle offset from the floor, so there’s no “Z-fighting” with other surfaces
 - TeleportMask : A layer mask to filter the areas on which teleports are allowed
 - LaserPrefab : A reference to the Laser’s prefab
+# Pencassette.cs

+Manages the interaction between futureK7 and pen

+## Attached to

+Both triggers of K7FUTURE

+## Parameters

+- HasBeenPenned : static variable used to know if the K7 is restored (the tag is back to normal)
+- layermask : int used to stock the layer of the pen
+- Rembodio : Audiosource of the sound of rewind

+## Explanation

+We use two trigger on the K7 to detect the pen when we try to rewind the k7 from the back. when a trigger with layer 30 (pen) is detected, we change the tag of the cassette(K7future) and change HasBeenPenned to true, so when it trigger another time it does nothing.

 # PlayingSynthesizer.cs